gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/1/style.css}}
 ```

-Then we load the CSS file in the startup step of the application.
+Next, we load the CSS file in the startup step of the application.
 As usual, the widgets are created during the activate step.

 <span class="filename">Filename: listings/css/1/main.rs</span>